-In the first stage of back-translation, a rule based system converts the DSL into templated language by concretely describing the definition of each predicate and grammatical rule.
-For instance, the expression (once (and (agent_holds ?d) (adjacent ?p agent))) is converted to "there is a state where (the agent is holding ?d) and (?p is adjacent to agent)."
+to "there is a state where (the agent is holding ?d) and (?p is adjacent to agent)."
 Each of the game's setup conditions, preferences, terminal conditions, and scoring rules are rendered in this form, which also includes the mapping from variable names (e.g. ?d) to the types of objects that can occupy the variable (e.g. "dodgeball").
 An example of a game's preferences described in this form is presented below:

+'''

+The preferences of the game are:

+-----Preference 1-----

-----Preference 1----The variables required by this preference are: -?p of type pyramid_block -?d of type dodgeball -?h of type hexagonal_bin This preference is satisfied when: - first, there is a state where (the agent is holding ?d) and (?p is adjacent to agent) - next, there is a sequence of one or more states where (it's not the case that the agent is holding ?d) and (?d is in motion) - finally, there is a state where (it's not the case that ?d is in motion) and (?d is inside of ?h) ----Preference 2----The variables required by this preference are: -?b of type building -?1 of type cube_block -?f of type flat_block This preference is satisfied when: - in the final game state, (?f is used in the setup), (?f is inside of ?b), and (?l is inside of ?b)
+The variables required by this preference are:

+-?p of type pyramid_block

+-?d of type dodgeball

+-?h of type hexagonal_bin

+This preference is satisfied when:

+- first, there is a state where (the agent is holding ?d) and (?p is adjacent to agent)

+- next, there is a sequence of one or more states where (it's not the case that the agent is holding ?d) and (?d is in motion)

+- finally, there is a state where (it's not the case that ?d is in motion) and (?d is inside of ?h)

+-----Preference 2-----

+The variables required by this preference are:

+-?b of type building

+-?l of type cube_block

+-?f of type flat_block

+This preference is satisfied when:

+- in the final game state, (?f is used in the setup), (?f is inside of ?b), and (?l is inside of ?b)

+'''

-Next, we use the GPT-4 large language model (LLM) [52] to simplify the templated description into a more naturalistic form (specifically gpt-4-1106-preview).
+Next, we use the GPT-4 large language model (LLM) [63] to simplify the templated description into a more naturalistic form (specifically gpt-4-1106-preview).
 The objective of this stage is to re-write any unclear formulations generated by the initial procedure and to replace abstract variable names with their actual referents.
 We convert each section of the game separately, using a similar prompt for each.
 The prompt begins with the following message: